WebAssembly/binaryen/README.md

 (full print mode also adds a `[type]` for each expression, right before the debug location).

+There is no shorthand in the binary format.
+That is, roundtripping (writing and reading) through a binary + source map should not change which expressions have debug info on them and the contents of that info.

 #### Implementation Details

 The [source maps format](https://sourcemaps.info/spec.html) defines a mapping